Nice Girls Don't Win: Background and conception

 Shallow announced the book on December 19, 2024.
 She first revealed the cover to People and explained that she was inspired to write the book to regain control of her personal narrative and public perception, believing her public image had been shaped by disingenuous editing and media portrayals rather than her own voice.
 Shallow believed that her on-screen persona and reputation helped people "characterize" her, but that the public's perception of her was not accurate and had negatively informed her decision-making in life.
 Shallow said she now views the "black widow" and villainous roles as personas she can adopt strategically, describing them as costumes she can put on or take off as needed, rather than fixed identities imposed upon her.
-She wrote it over a two-and-a-half year period, much of which was during the COVID-19 pandemic, a "difficult" period of her life as she was going through a divorce from from fellow Survivor alum John Fincher, and grieving the death of her younger brother.
+She wrote it over a two-and-a-half year period, much of which was during the COVID-19 pandemic, a "difficult" period of her life as she was going through a divorce from fellow Survivor alum John Fincher, and grieving the death of her younger brother.
 When writing the book, Shallow included personal accounts of her brother's death and aspects of her dating life, and expressed concern about how her parents might react to the revelations, noting that she chose to seek their forgiveness rather than their permission.
 Shallow commented that, while writing, she tried to give readers an unfiltered view of herself, electing to paint herself negatively when suited.
 She finished writing the book shortly after returning home from competing on Deal or No Deal Island.
 She detailed that her time on that show influenced her to focus the book's epilogue on it, as the epilogue originally focused on a different subject.
 Shallow said that the book's writing process changed her as a person, as it allowed her to "reclaim [her] voice".